Boca Juniors Confidential

-Boca Juniors Confidential is an 2018 Argentinean docu-series, exploring the football team Boca Juniors at the coast of Argentina.
+Boca Juniors Confidential is a 2018 Argentine docu-series, exploring the football team Boca Juniors at the coast of Argentina.
 It begins with the team's pre-season training, and ends with the final day of the season and team's championship race outcome, trying to win the Superliga again.

 Premise

-Boca Juniors Confidential explores the Argentinean football team Boca Juniors attempt at trying to win the Superliga again, interweening between on-pitch action and brief interviews.
+Boca Juniors Confidential explores the Argentine football team Boca pito attempt at trying to win the Superliga again, interweening between on-pitch action and brief interviews.